Good Hearted Woman (song): Recording

-Jennings recorded the song for the first time as the title track of his 1972 album Good Hearted Woman, the single peaked at number three on the Billboard's Hot Country Singles.
+Jennings recorded the song for the first time as the title track of his 1972 album Good Hearted Woman, the single peaked at number three on the Billboard Hot Country Singles chart.
 Jennings had recorded a concert version for Waylon Live, which served as a basis for the duet with Nelson.
 "I just took my voice off and put Willie's on in different places," he explained.
 "Willie wasn't within 10,000 miles when I recorded it."
 He also added canned crowd noises to add to the live feel for the album Wanted: The Outlaws!.
 The album cemented the pair's outlaw image and became country music's first platinum album.
-The song peaked at number one on Billboard's Hot Country Singles and at number 25 on the Billboard Hot 100.
-The song won the Single of the Year award in the 1976 Country Music Association Awards, and took Jennings and Nelson to the mainstream audiences, giving them nationwide recognition.
+The song peaked at number one on Billboard's Hot Country Singles chart and number 25 on the Billboard Hot 100.
+The song won the Single of the Year award in the 1976 Country Music Association Awards, and took Jennings and Nelson to a mainstream audience, giving them nationwide recognition.